Walmart (NYSE:WMT) shares may be a safe investment, but are they a growth investment?

 The past was good, but what about the future?

 In the medium term, it is battling Amazon in the eCommerce space.
 Yes, it is behind at the moment, but is gradually catching up.
-Its eCommerce sales are 13% of its sales and they have continued to grow over 10% in 2021 and 2022 even though many other eCommerce company revenues fell.
+Its eCommerce sales are 13% of its sales and they have continued to grow over 10% in since the pandemic even though many other eCommerce company revenues fell.
+It crossed $100bn in eCommerce sales for the first time.

 Walmart has several advantages over its peers including its logistics and store networks, its cash reserves, the fact that it is a ‘one stop shop’ as well as the mix of goods, both essentials that are purchased regularly and bigger ticket items purchased less frequently but are higher margin for the company.
 You see, people like to see goods before they buy them.
 And some may be paranoid about having a package stolen if it is just left at their home – thank goodness there’s Click and Collect.